 8: A collapsible chair to lounge around at the On-In circle.

-9: Bug spray if it is the time of year for that sort of thing.
+9: Bug spray if it is the time of year.

 10: Rubbing alcohol to dress the miscellaneous scratches and scrapes you are subject to get while running through the woods.